MaSHOLution/tcpchat/README.md

 ### Technology

-TCPChat is based on the network protocol <b>TCP</b>.
+TCPChat is based on the network protocol **TCP**.
-In addition to this, it uses a <b>self-developed packet-framework</b>, which allows an easy transfer of data from cilent to server and vice versa.
+In addition to this, it uses a **self-developed packet-framework**, which allows an easy transfer of data from cilent to server and vice versa.

 ### Installation
-Currently there is <b>no installer</b>.
+Currently there is **no installer**.
 Just pull the repository:

 ```sh
 $ git clone [git-repo-url] tcpchat